 What is a Retirement Mortgage?

 A retirement mortgage has numerous definitions depending on who you ask.
-For me, it is suite of mortgage loans that offer the ability for those in or nearing retirement to qualify under unique guidelines for home financing.
-In some cases, the borrower(s) must be age 62+.
+We provide access to a suite of mortgage loans that offer the ability for those in or nearing retirement to qualify under unique guidelines specifically written to accommodate post earning years and high equity homeowners.
+In some cases, the borrower(s) must be at least age 62 to qualify.

 Does Retirement Mortgage = Reverse Mortgage?